 - poor mobility leading to alterations in movement

-Is squatting bad for my knee’s?
+Is squatting bad for my knees?

 If you do not squat, your knees are less healthy regardless of how free of pain or discomfort you are.
 With that being said, it is extremely easy to bring the squat to a level of safety, matched by walking.

-Maintaining a good squat
+How to maintain a good squat

 There are numerous amounts of cues identified for a perfect squat.
 It is essential that these top 5 cues are adhered to: